Skip to content

 Table of Contents

 Are you curious about what happens if you issue shares in your company for more than their nominal amount?
 Does this form part of your company’s share capital?
 Or are you free to do with the proceeds of the equity raise as you wish?
-This article explains what share premiums are, how they come about, and the legal implications of having a share premium account.
+This article explains share premiums, how they come about, and the legal implications of having a share premium account.

 Nominal vs Market Value

-Later on, after your company has been quite successful, the nominal value of your shares may be quite a bit less than the market value.
+Later, after your company has generated revenue and become successful, the nominal value of your shares may be considerably less than the market value.

 FamCo Ltd

 Suppose you and your sister start a company, FamCo Ltd. You transfer £5,000 to FamCo, and so does your sister.
 In exchange, each of you receives 5,000 shares.
-The nominal value of these shares would be £1, because 10,000 shares corresponds to your company’s share capital of £10,000.
+The nominal value of these shares would be £1 because 10,000 shares correspond to your company’s share capital of £10,000.

 Five years later, your friend approaches you and asks if he can invest in your company.
 They have £10,000 to invest.

-To answer this question, at the very least, you would need to know the value of your company.
+To answer this question, you need to know your company’s value.
 In practice, you would also want to know what sort of returns your investor was looking to gain, but this is a simplified example.

 To calculate your company’s value, you would need to conduct a valuation of your business.